tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 type WorkflowState string

 const (
+	// WorkflowStatePending indicates the workflow is in a pending state.
 	WorkflowStatePending   WorkflowState = "Pending"

+	// WorkflowStateRunning indicates the first Action has been requested and the Workflow is in
+	// progress.
 	WorkflowStateRunning   WorkflowState = "Running"

+	// WorkflowStateSucceeded indicates all Workflow actions have successfully completed.
 	WorkflowStateSucceeded WorkflowState = "Succeeded"

+	// WorkflowStateFailed indicates an Action entered a failure state.
 	WorkflowStateFailed    WorkflowState = "Failed"
 )